mechanicaldesign.iit.edu

 6. Introduce you to the difficulties of solving open-ended problems.
 There are many right answers (and more wrong ones)!

 The project should be fun, hands-on, and social.
 You should have the chance to fill many roles such as designer, builder, planner, creator, presenter, or organizer.
+Please do not try to distribute single roles to different people.
+Try to give everybody in the group a chance to try everything.

 The final competition itself is not graded.
 It is supposed to be fun, and I would rather see interesting, novel designs that might not necessarily be the best compared to dull, low-risk, predictable designs.
-Interesting and novel does not mean complicated.
-Keep it simple!

 Problem Statement

-Weight_cost = Gross weight (kg) + 30*non-paper weight (kg)
+Weight cost = Total weight (kg) + 30*non-paper weight (kg)

 It is important that everybody have a chance to "make" something at this stage.
 This is more important than having an "expert" builder fabricate the device.
 If you do not participate in the fabrication of your device then it does not bode well for your learning experience and enjoyment in this class.